-Julia is now joined by Robyn Moro, a 68 year old woman suffering from Parkinson’s disease.
+Julia was joined by Robyn Moro, a 68 year old woman suffering from Parkinson’s disease.
 She was diagnosed just months after her retirement, making her dreams of an active retirement spent travelling the world with her husband of fifty years impossible.
-Now, most of Robyn’s days are spent in severe pain.
-Her body shakes constantly with tremors.
-She has chronic nausea and vomiting, muscle freezing, and exhaustion.
+Most of Robyn’s days were spent in severe pain.
+Her body shook constantly with tremors.
+She had chronic nausea and vomiting, muscle freezing, and exhaustion.

 Prior to her diagnosis Robyn was an independent, active grandmother.
 She enjoyed spending time with her four grandchildren.
 She loved the outdoors, boating and camping.
 She and her husband would often host friends and family in their home.
-She no longer has the energy for these activities, relying on her husband for help with nearly every aspect of life.
+Her disease stripped her of the energy for these activities, relying on her husband for help with nearly every aspect of life.

-Robyn states she can no longer tolerate her existence: “I have so much pain every day, and I know my Parkinson’s will only continue to get worse.”
+Robyn could no longer tolerate her existence.
+In June she said: “I have so much pain every day, and I know my Parkinson’s will only continue to get worse.”

 Bottom line: The federal government of Canada has proposed assisted dying legislation that is much more restrictive than what the Supreme Court decided.
 The proposed legislation, Bill C-14, would leave out entire categories of Canadians, and restrict access only to those … Read More